How to write brilliant AI prompts

 That’s not good

-C – context
+C – context (this is about you)

 Give the AI as much background and context as you can.

-You wouldn’t hire a Michelin-starred chef, and when asked what you would like cooking respond, food.
+You wouldn’t hire a Michelin-starred chef, and when asked what you would like cooking, respond, food!.

 Maybe you can share the copy from your About page so it knows more about you.